 |A four elephant family spending time together at the river.|

 Since we’ll be embarking on the extensive and expensive Greg Harvey safari photographic tour (click here for details) for 15 nights beginning on February 22nd and after all the safari and wildlife experiences we’ve had in South Africa, Zambia, Zimbabwe, and Botswana over the past year, we decided to keep costs down and spend a quiet week in Nairobi, Kenya.

 We won’t be sitting around the hotel day and night.
 There are several sightseeing venues we’ll explore while there which we’ll share with photos along the way.

-Last night, we booked the hotel, close to the airport where we’ll leave the bulk of our luggage when we take off on the 22nd and return to on the last day, according to the itinerary of the tour.
-This way, we won’t have to move all of our stuff leaving us more time to do what we’d like during the one week stay.
+Last night, we booked the hotel, close to the airport where we’ll leave the bulk of our luggage when we take off on the 22nd and return on the last day, according to the itinerary of the tour.
+This way, we won’t have to move all of our stuff leaving us more time to do what we’d like during the one-week stay.

 We booked the Four Points by Sheraton near the airport at a cost for seven nights of ZAR 22764 (US $1582) which includes breakfast, wi-fi, and a king deluxe room.
 Our additional expenses will be tours, transportation, tips, and the evening meal.
 (Neither of us eats lunch or snacks during the day based on our way of eating that totally eliminates daytime hunger).

 |A mom and youngster at the Crocodile River.|

 We also booked a hotel in Nelspruit, fairly close to the airport, for one night on February 14th since our flight to Kenya departs early in the morning.
 With the over an hour drive from Marloth Park to the airport with potential road delays we’ve experienced in the past, we decided to take no risks and stay overnight in Nelspruit.